 E. Alignment.
 All streets other than minor streets, as far as is practical, shall be in alignment with existing streets by continuations of the center lines thereof.
 Staggered street alignment resulting in "T" intersections shall, wherever practical, leave a minimum distance of 200 feet between the center lines of streets having approximately the same direction and, in no case, shall be less than 100 feet.
-The streets and roads shall be laid out so as to conform to the plat of subdivisions and maps of partitions already approved for adjoining property as to width, improvements, general direction, and in all other respects, unless the Planning Commission determines it is in the public interest to modify the street or road pattern.
-Streets and roads shall be laid out in such a way so as to connect to existing roads at the time of development or through extension at a future date by creating dead-end streets without turn-arounds.
+The streets and roads shall be laid out so as to conform to the plat of subdivisions and maps of partitions already approved for adjoining property as to width, improvements, general direction, and in all other respects, unless it is determined to be in the public interest to modify the street or road pattern.
+Streets and roads shall be laid out in such a way so as to connect to existing roads at the time of development or through extension at a future date by creating deadend streets without turn-arounds.